 If you recently gave birth to a child and worry that either you or your child suffered a brain injury, it is crucial to seek out proper medical attention.
-If left untreated, brain injuries can completely dismantle your life, or rewrite it indefinitely.
+If left untreated, brain injuries can completely dismantle your life or rewrite it indefinitely.

 Understandably, this might feel difficult because the injury occurred in a medical care context.
-Do not hesitate to reach out to an experienced attorney who understands the intricacies of medical malpractice brain injuries to ensure that you have all the tools you need to truly pursue justice and health.
+Do not hesitate to reach out to an experienced personal injury attorney who understands the intricacies of medical malpractice brain injuries to ensure that you have all the tools you need to truly pursue justice and health.

 Get the help you need and want

 You might find it difficult to seek medical attention from the same doctor or practice group, especially because you or your child suffered an injury at the hands of that doctor or one of his or her close associates.

 In this case, you may need to seek the guidance of a different doctor who is more likely to advise you without an alternative motive.

 If you feel uncomfortable or overwhelmed by this process, an experienced attorney can walk with you each step of the way to ensure that your receive the care you need to address the injury.

 Two kinds of brain injuries typically occur in childbirth.
 Unlike a car accident or sports injury, which generally leads to impact-related brain injuries, childbirth brain injuries are almost always caused by oxygen deprivation or loss of blood flow to the brain.

 Oxygen deprivation brain injuries are “hypoxic,” while injuries from loss of blood flow are “ischemic.”
 These injuries present very serious dangers and can lead to permanent injuries or even death.